lelegard/riscv-info/README.md

 ## Testing on other architectures

-The script uses the `/proc/cpuinfo` of the RISC-V system.
-You can copy that pseudo-file from a RISC-V system as a text file on another system and run the script there using option `--cpuinfo` (or `-c`).
+The script uses `/proc/cpuinfo` and `/proc/device-tree/cpus/*/riscv,isa-extensions`
+on the RISC-V system.
+You can copy these pseudo-files from a RISC-V system on another system and run the script there using options `--cpuinfo` and `--isa`.

 Example:
 ~~~